-Today, I felt so bored and was watching movies in Netflix, “The boy who harnessed the wind”.
+Today, I felt so bored and was watching a movie on Netflix, “The Boy who harnessed the wind”.

-A decent movie with a great thought!
-It was so touching… How different parts of the world struggle to meet their basic needs… How the climate change affects the livelihoods of farmers… It has beautifully depicted the life in rural village and how they overcome every struggle they faces in their lives.
+A decent movie with great thoughts!
+It was so touching… How different parts of the world struggle to meet their basic needs… How climate change affects the livelihoods of farmers… It has beautifully depicted life in rural villages and how they overcome every struggle they face in their lives.
 They don’t even have electricity, a proper school…

-I was so excited to try something with Dot painting.
+I was so excited about trying something with Dot painting.
 It’s also known as ‘Australian aboriginal dot art’ as it originated from Indigenous Australians.
 Combining it with Mandala art is trending in recent times.

 Painting dot mandalas needs a lot of patience and time to do it.
-Etching alphabets in Dot Mandala art is quite interesting!!
+Etching alphabets in dot mandala art is quite interesting!!
 All you need is some acrylic colors and different sized tools.
-I had a few empty surf excel bottle lying in the store room which could be, now repurposed as a planter and a name plate.
-I’ve used pencil and crochet needle as my tool to do Dot Mandala art.
+I had a few empty surf excel bottles lying in the store room which could now be repurposed as a planter and a name plate.
+I’ve used a pencil and crochet needle as my tools to do dot mandala art.

-Take a look at the video at my YouTube channel.
+Take a look at the video on my YouTube channel.

 Do subscribe for my Youtube Channel for more videos on easy do-it-yourself projects.